 Diagnosing Hip Dysplasia in Dogs

 If you notice any of the aforementioned clinical signs of hip dysplasia, we highly recommend making an appointment with your veterinarian.
-Some dog owners may think that they can wait to their dog's next annual checkup to bring up the concerns, but by that time the disease may have progressed into a stage that is causing your dog to be in pain.
+Some dog owners may think that they can wait until their dog's next annual checkup to bring up their concerns, but by that time, the disease may have progressed into a stage that is causing your dog to be in severe pain.
 Addressing the issue from the earliest sign of its development is the best way of ensuring a proper treatment plan.

 In order to properly diagnose hip dysplasia, your veterinarian will perform a series of tests.
 First, they will typically perform a physical exam that involves manipulating the hind legs to show the range of motion (or lack thereof) within the hip joint.
 The vet will also watch for any signs of pain as well as signs of grinding in the hip socket.